Spanish Notaries with Pizarro, Inca Peru, 1532

 Notary Offices in Spanish Peru

-The notary was a versatile workhorse of Spanish government.
+The notary was a versatile workhorse of the Spanish government.
 Notaries trained as an apprentice in the office of a notary public.
 Many arrived in Peru in their mid to late teens.
 Training was complete by age twenty, and the notary apprentice negotiated at royal court for the title of “His Majesty’s Notary“.

-Then the notary set up office in a specific city, either by purchase or political favor.
+Then the notary set up an office in a specific city, either by purchase or political favor.
 Many notary offices were passed on from father to son.
 A successful notary office had one or two partners, and one to three apprentices.